 Also known as OCW, it is a web publication of most of the MIT course content.
-Anyone can freely access the content and it is a permanent MIT initiative.
+Anyone can freely access the content.
+They have two freely available courses available on their website:

 Founded by Stanford professors Andrew Ng and Daphne Koller, Coursera is a venture-backed, education-focused technology company that offers online courses in various domains.

 They have some amazing courses that can also help you get online certification.
 I recently discovered that you can sign-up and enjoy the 7-day free trial account where most of the courses will be unlocked for you.

 Here is a list of some of the relevant courses that you can access in the 7-day free trial account:

 - Trading Algorithms - The course is designed for investors and money managers who want to acquire the skills required to design their own trading strategies.

 - Advanced Trading Algorithms - This course will provide you with eight ready-made trading strategies that are based on rigorous academic research.
 This course will also help you design your own trading strategy, backtest it and measure the performance.
 The learner will also be taught scientific ways of backtesting without succumbing to either look ahead or survival bias.